wajiha-khanam/wajiha-khanam/README.md

 Currently, I'm exploring the world of **Machine Learning**, **Deep Learning**, and everything in between that can make data speak 🚀.

 - 🌱 Currently learning: `ML`, `Deep Learning`, `NLP`, `Power BI`
-- 🤝 Open to collaboration, internships, and data science opportunities
+- 🤝 Open to collaboration, and data science opportunities

 ---